lpgiangrande/film-director-portfolio/README.md

 - Mongoose ORM with NoSQL database MongoDB
 - Asynchronous JS with async await keywords
 - JSDoc
-- AWS / debian server
+- AWS / debian server TEST

 ### To do / improve :